PyDataKL/pydatakl.github.io/content/posts/speaker-spotlight_laleh-asadzadeh/index.md

 **I am a fresh graduate looking for an opportunity.
 How should I stand out from other candidates?
 Should I pay more attention in resume, networking, or other aspects?**

 - Read the job description and make sure the first page of your resume clearly shows your relevant knowledge/experience.
 - As a student, you may have done assignments/projects relevant to the job description.
-Don't be shy to mention these in your resume.
+Don’t be shy to mention these in your resume.
 For these projects, clearly mention the problem, your solution, and the outcome.
-It's even better if it was a team project, but make sure you mention that in your resume and write about your role and responsibilities.
+It’s even better if it has been a team project.
+In that case, make sure you mention team work in your resume and highlight your role and responsibilities.
 - Never lie on your resume, unless there is ONE key skill you have working knowledge of and you can learn it quickly, in case you get the job.
+Also, you need to make sure you can answer interview questions.
 - About your skillset, beside mentioning each skill, mention your knowledge level as well, for example:
     - Advanced: Excel, Tableau;
     - Intermediate: Python, SQL

 **What programming language would you recommend to learn and how do I start?**

 SQL is a must for fetching data from database and doing some basic data analysis.
 Between R and Python, you can choose based on your desired role.
-Some people prefer Python for development, some prefer R for research; however, personally I cannot say which one should be used where.
+Some people prefer Python for development, some prefer R for research; however, personally I cannot say which one you should learn.
+Currently, I use Python at work but I did my masters' thesis in R and I found both of them useful with specific pros and cons.
 To start, you can watch YouTube videos and take some online courses.

 **What to pay attention to when reading data analyst or data scientist job descriptions?**